Methods: Measuring Health

 Ruling in, and ruling out, a diagnosis

 Clinicians frequently use test results to rule in, or to rule out, a possible diagnosis, but the logic of this is often misunderstood.
 To rule a diagnosis in, you need a test that is high in specificity; to rule a diagnosis out you need a test that has high sensitivity.
-This may sound counter-intuitive, so we will explore it further, beginning with ruling a diagnosis out.
-A perfectly sensitive test will identify all cases of a disease, so if you get a negative result on a sensitive test, you can be sure that the patient does not have this disease.
-The mnemonic is “SnNout“: sensitive test, Negative result rules out.
-Conversely, to rule a diagnosis in, you need a positive result on a specific test, because a specific test would only identify this type of disease.
-The mnemonic is “SpPin” – specific test + positive score rules in.
+At first, this sounds counter-intuitive, so let’s explore it further, beginning with ruling a diagnosis out.
+A perfectly sensitive test will identify all cases of a disease, so if you get a negative result on a sensitive test, you can be confident that the patient does not have this disease.
+The mnemonic is “SnNout“: Sensitive test, Negative result rules out.
+Conversely, to rule a diagnosis in, you need a positive result on a specific test, because a specific test only identifies this type of disease.
+The mnemonic is “SpPin” – Specific test + Positive score rules in.
 Note, unfortunately, that if the patient gets a negative score on this test, they may still have the disease (i.e., the test is specific and therefore maybe not very sensitive, and they had a false negative result).

-SpPinny logic
+Head SpPinny logic

 You may occasionally hear someone argue that you need a sensitive test to rule a diagnosis in, but this is false.